Preseason Game 39

 Ribeiro scored on Minard early in the third and the Canadiens went home with a 3-0 win over the listless Leafs.
 They will play the Leafs again tonight in Montréal.

 But Therrien has a difficult task ahead.
-The loss of his No. 1 centre means others will be forced into unaccustomed roles.
+The loss of his number one centre means others will be forced into unaccustomed roles.
 Former Maple Leaf Yanic Perreault, an effective third line centre, will probably share the top job with Jan Bulis, who has scant experience as a full time NHLer.
 Juneau, once a 100 point scorer, was brought in to bolster the power play but admits his value will just as often be as a teacher.

 “At 33 years old, you can’t expect (scoring) as much,” he said, “that I’ll score 100 points like I did with Boston or 80 points like I did in Washington.